WrestleMania 38: Preliminary matches

 WrestleMania Sunday opened with WWE executive Triple H making an appearance.
 Triple H, who nine days prior had announced his retirement from wrestling due to a cardiac event, welcomed the fans to the second night of WrestleMania and symbolically left his wrestling boots in the center of the ring.

 In the first match, RK-Bro (Randy Orton and Riddle) defended the Raw Tag Team Championship against Alpha Academy (Chad Gable and Otis) and The Street Profits (Montez Ford and Angelo Dawkins) in a triple threat tag team match.
-In the end, after an evenly contested match between the three teams, Orton performed an RKO on Gable, who was mid-air, to retain the titles.
+In the closing moments, after an evenly contested match between the three teams, Dawkins performed a suicide dive on Otis outside the ring.
+Ford attempted a From the Heavens on Orton, however, Riddle performed an RKO on Ford.
+Orton then performed an RKO on Gable, who was mid-air, to retain the titles.
 Following the match, RK-Bro and The Street Profits shared a drink alongside recent WWE signee, Gable Steveson.
 Chad Gable took offense to Steveson and slapped the drink out of Steveson's hand.
 This prompted Steveson to perform a belly-to-belly suplex on Gable, after which, Steveson celebrated with RK-Bro and Street Profits with a toast.

 Next, Bobby Lashley faced Omos.
 Omos dominated Lashley almost throughout the entire match.
 In the closing moments, Lashley performed a vertical suplex and two spears on Omos to win the match, ending Omos' undefeated streak.

 In the third match, Sami Zayn faced Johnny Knoxville in an Anything Goes match.
 At the start of the match, Zayn performed a helluva kick on Knoxville.
 Outside the ring, Knoxville obtained a fire extinguisher and sprayed it on Zayn.
 Zayn performed an exploder suplex on Knoxville through a table positioned in one corner of the ring.
 Later in the match, Zayn was attacked by a number of Knoxville's Jackass co-stars, including Wee-Man, who performed a bodyslam on Zayn.
-Knoxville knocked Zayn who was perched atop a turnbuckle onto a table.
+Knoxville knocked Zayn, who was perched atop a turnbuckle, onto a table.
 In the end, Knoxville and his allies obtained a large mouse trap from underneath the ring and trapped Zayn in the mouse trap.
 Knoxville pinned the trapped Zayn to win the match.

 Next, Queen Zelina and Carmella defended the WWE Women's Tag Team Championship against Sasha Banks and Naomi, Natalya and Shayna Baszler, and Rhea Ripley and Liv Morgan in a fatal four-way tag team match.
 In the end, Banks and Naomi performed a Wheel Barrow/Double knee combo on Carmella to win the titles for the first time as a team, the first time for Naomi, and a record-tying third time for Banks.
 This also marked Banks' first win at WrestleMania since making her WrestleMania debut at WrestleMania 32 in 2016 in the same venue, ending her six loss streak.